CURE: Simulation-Augmented Auto-Tuning in Robotics: CURE: C ausal U nderstanding and R emediation for E nhancing Robot Performance

-The steps of Algorithm~\ref{alg:cure-alg} are illustrated in Figure \ref{fig:illustration-gp}.
-First, an initial design based on random sampling is produced (Figure \ref{fig:illustration-gp}(a)).
-Second, a GP model is fitted to the initial design (Figure \ref{fig:illustration-gp}(b)).
-The model is then used to calculate the selection criteria (Figure \ref{fig:illustration-gp}(c)).
-Finally, the configuration that maximizes the selection criteria is used to run the next experiment and provide data to reconstruct a more accurate model (Figure \ref{fig:illustration-gp}(d)).
+The steps of Algorithm~\ref{alg:cure-alg} are illustrated in Fig~\ref{fig:illustration-gp}.
+First, an initial design based on random sampling is produced~(Fig~\ref{fig:illustration-gp}a).
+Second, a GP model is fitted to the initial design~(Fig~\ref{fig:illustration-gp}b).
+The model is then used to calculate the selection criteria~(Fig~\ref{fig:illustration-gp}c).
+Finally, the configuration that maximizes the selection criteria is used to run the next experiment and provide data to reconstruct a more accurate model~(Fig~\ref{fig:illustration-gp}d).